peter88213/yW2OO/docs/usage.md

 text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_manuscript`.

 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
 -   Scenes beginning with <HTML> or <TEX> are not exported.
 -   Comments within scenes are written back as scene titles if surrounded by `~`.
+-   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are converted to author's comments.
+-   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
+-   Gobal variables and project variables are not resolved.
 -   Chapters and scenes can neither be rearranged nor deleted.
 -   Scenes can be split by inserting headings or a scene divider:
     -  *Heading 1* --› New chapter title (beginning a new section).
     -  *Heading 2* --› New chapter title.
     -  `###` --› Scene divider.
 Optionally, you can append the